Freedom of religion in Austria: Restrictions on religious freedom

-Anti-Semitism
+Antisemitism

-The NGO Forum against Anti-Semitism reported 125 anti-Semitic incidents in 2006, including one physical attack.
+The NGO Forum against Anti-Semitism reported 125 antisemitic incidents in 2006, including one physical attack.
 The incidents also included name-calling, graffiti/defacement, threats, anti-Semitic Internet postings, property damage, vilifying letters, and telephone calls.

 On February 7, 2007, a court sentenced a 30-year-old Croatian immigrant to 15 months in prison for the November 26, 2006, destructive rampage against the Lauder Chabad School in Vienna.
 No one was present or injured, but a leader in the Jewish community said that the extent of the damage made this incident "the most serious in the last 20 years."
 Upon his arrest, the man referred to himself as "Adolf Hitler" and in the courtroom said there were too many Jews in the country.

-The European Union's Monitoring Center on Racism and Xenophobia has declared in the past that antisemitism in the country was typically characterized by diffuse and traditional anti-Semitic stereotypes rather than by acts of physical aggression.
+The European Union's Monitoring Center on Racism and Xenophobia has declared in the past that antisemitism in the country was typically characterized by diffuse and traditional antisemitic stereotypes rather than by acts of physical aggression.

 The Government strictly enforces its anti-neo-Nazi legislation, which prohibits neo-Nazi acts, including Holocaust denial, incitement to neo-Nazi activity and the glorification of National Socialism.
 On December 22, 2006, British writer and Holocaust denier David Irving was deported to Great Britain.
 On February 20, 2006, he had been found guilty of denying the existence of gas chambers at Auschwitz and sentenced to three years in prison.

 The Government provided police protection for Jewish community institutions.